-Section 2 IDENTIFICATION BADGES
+SECTION 1 IDENTIFICATION BADGES

 All visitors must report to the office upon entering the building.
 Visitors and all staff members will be required to wear ID badges while on school premises.
 Visitor badges are to be returned to the office at the completion of your visit.
 Parents are welcome at all times.
 Please sign in/out at the office upon entering/exiting the school.
-Visitations during the first week of school and the last week of school will require extraordinary reasons or permission from administrators.
-Visitors will not be allowed to go to lunch with or go to classes with an Arlington student.
+Office personnel must provide authorization to area being visited.

-Section 3 SMOKE-FREE ENVIRONMENT
+Section 2 SMOKE-FREE ENVIRONMENT